 People refer to it as the Grand Canyon of India.
 They said that the topography and scenic beauty is what makes this gorge a unique place.
 The good part of it – it is just 5 and a half hours from Bengaluru.
 And even better – not quite touristy.
 This evoked enough curiosity for me to research Gandikota –– one of the tourist places in Kadapa district of Andhra Pradesh.
 It has been quite a few years since I have been planning a trip here and finally, it was Eureka moment last week!
 What I found there was a tale of not just a gorgeous gorge, but one of an ancient fort too!

 Gandikota turned out to my favorite combination of travel – nature and heritage.
 It had me spellbound with its visual beauty and engaged with the tales whispered by its ancient rocks.
 It also, promised me a dose of adrenaline which unfortunately I could not indulge in this time.
 In short, it had everything that one might need to add it to their list of “weekend getaways from Bangalore“.
 In fact, it might turn out that you earmark Gandikota as a destination of its own and come to Bangalore just for that.
+This travel guide to Gandikota has been designed to help you with just that.

 History of Gandikota